MaryamMoeini/GameKala/README.md

 <h3>Test the Application</h3>
-As the neccessity of any web application, I have created a JUnit test which will test the first move if the player one click on index 0.
+As the neccessity of any web application, I have created a JUnit test `KalahApplicationTests.java` which will test the first move if the player one click on index 0.
 The result of the test is this:

 player-2|0|6|6|6|6|6|6